alexneocoding/dailyquote/README.md

 # Daily Quote!

 ## What it does?
-It is a Mulesoft ESB app that tweets a daily quote from the movies Lord Of the Rings (LOTR).
+It is a Mulesoft ESB app that tweets a daily quote, in the language you want, from the movies Lord Of the Rings (LOTR).

 ## What is the data source?